-The scholar shall submit a reflective statement as one writing sample.
+The scholar shall submit a reflective statement as one writing sample (1,000 words maximum).
 The reflective statement includes program goals, specialty area, and career goals (e.g., teacher educator, faculty member in a research intensive university, policy analyst).
 The reflective statement shall include specific goals and a plan for the attainment of the goals.
 See Canvas for a list of specific questions.